shbitservices/NERC-Hackathon-1-Air-Quality/README.md

 + [code/H1-Covid-19-and-Air-Quality.ipynb](https://github.com/shbitservices/NERC-Hackathon-1-Air-Quality/tree/master/code/H1-Covid-19-and-Air-Quality.ipynb) - This is the main report.
 This file is a jupyter notebook, which contains the detailed data analysis results and the associated python code.

-+ [code/H1-Covid-19-and-Air-Quality.html](https://github.com/shbitservices/NERC-Hackathon-1-Air-Quality/tree/master/code/Air-Quality-V2.html) - This file is an HTML version of the above jupyter notebook.
++ [code/H1-Covid-19-and-Air-Quality.html](https://github.com/shbitservices/NERC-Hackathon-1-Air-Quality/tree/master/code/H1-Covid-19-and-Air-Quality.html) - This file is an HTML version of the above jupyter notebook.
 For better readability, please use this file.

 + [data/airqua_data_till_may.csv](https://github.com/shbitservices/NERC-Hackathon-1-Air-Quality/tree/master/data/airqua_data_till_may.csv) - This file has been downloaded from AQICN website.
 This file contains median and standard deviation of each air quality parameters recorded everyday for different cities.

-+ [data/covid_data_till_may.csv](https://github.com/shbitservices/NERC-Hackathon-1-Air-Quality/tree/master/data/covid_data_till_may.csv) - This file contains the daily total number of COVID-19 infected cases at a local authority area level in the UK.
++ [data/covid_data_till_may.csv](https://github.com/shbitservices/NERC-Hackathon-1-Air-Quality/tree/master/data/covid_data_till_may.csv) - This file contains the daily total number of Covid-19 infected cases at a local authority area level in the UK.

 + [data/df_aq_cd_may_data.csv](https://github.com/shbitservices/NERC-Hackathon-1-Air-Quality/tree/master/data/df_aq_cd_may_data.csv) - This file has been created by joining the above air quality and Covid-19 input files.

 + [data/df_aq_cd_may_data_sorted_with_metric.csv](https://github.com/shbitservices/NERC-Hackathon-1-Air-Quality/tree/master/data/df_aq_cd_may_data_sorted_with_metric.csv) - This file has been created from df_aq_cd_may_data.csv.
 Rows with blank values have also been dropped from this combined file and a new set of metrics has been added to this file.
 This file has been created from an intermediate file df_aq_cd_may_data.csv.

 + [data/aq_day1_joined_cd_day7_with_metrics.csv](https://github.com/shbitservices/NERC-Hackathon-1-Air-Quality/tree/master/data/aq_day1_joined_cd_day7_with_metrics.csv) - This file has been created for iteration 2.
-Please refer to section 4.2.1 for details on this dataset.
+Please refer to section 4.2.1 in the notebook for details of this dataset.

 ## How to run this Jupyter notebook

-The notebook (name of the notebook) can be run in a Jupyter notebook environment.
+This notebook can be run in a Jupyter notebook environment.
 The following python package versions are required to run the notebook.

 + Anaconda Navigator        1.9.7
 + Python                    3.7.3